 Time series data analysis is the analysis of datasets that change over a period of time.
 Time series datasets record observations of the same variable over various points of time.
-Financial Analysts use time series data such as stock price movements, or a company’s sales over time, to analyze the company’s performance.
+Financial analysts use time series data such as stock price movements, or a company’s sales over time, to analyze a company’s performance.

 Examples of time series datasets include:

-- The Gross Domestic Product (GDP) of the United States of America between 2010 and 2015 – The economic unit of analysis is the United States of America.
-The economic unit of analysis is for the time period 2010-2015.
+- The Gross Domestic Product (GDP) of the United States of America between 2010 and 2015 – The economic unit of analysis is the U.S. The economic unit of analysis is for the time period 2010-2015.
 A typical entry from this dataset would be (2012, $16.16 trillion).

 - Total steel exported by India between 2000 and 2018 – The economic unit of analysis is India.
 The economic unit of analysis is for the time period 2000-2018.
 A typical entry from this dataset would be (2015, $3.17 billion).

-- Total oranges eaten by a specific household in Ghana between 2008 and 2018 – The economic unit of analysis is a specific household in Ghana (say Household 302).
+- Total oranges eaten by a specific household in Ghana between 2008 and 2018 – The economic unit of analysis is a specific household in Ghana (e.g., Household 302).
 The economic unit of analysis is for the time period 2008-2018.
-A typical entry from this dataset would be (2018, 200 oranges).
+A typical entry from this dataset would be (2018, 200).

 Unlike cross-sectional data analysis, time series data analysis cannot make use of the random sampling framework.
-It makes time series data analysis much more complex and computationally demanding than cross-sectional data analysis.
-Random sampling cannot be used as the past values of a variable are almost always highly correlated with the present value of that variable.
+This makes time series data analysis much more complex and computationally demanding than cross-sectional data analysis.
+Random sampling cannot be used because the past values of a variable are almost always highly correlated with the present value of that variable.

-For example, the GDP of the US in the fourth quarter of 2017 is highly correlated with the GDP of the US in the third quarter of 2017.
-The degree of correlation is much higher than the correlation across economic entities at the same point of time.
+For example, the GDP of the US in the fourth quarter of 2017 is highly correlated with the GDP in the third quarter of 2017.
+The degree of correlation is much higher than the correlation across economic entities at the same point in time.